-The Wisconsin 2018 Consolidated Assessment and Listing Methodology document also helps stakeholders understand the health of their lake compared to other lakes within the state.
+The Wisconsin 2018 Consolidated Assessment and Listing Methodology document also helps stakeholders understand the health of their lake compared stakeholders understand the health of their lake compared to other lakes within the state.
 Looking at pre-settlement diatom population compositions from sediment cores collected from numerous lakes around the state, they were able to infer a reference condition for each lake's water quality prior to human development within their watersheds.
 Using these reference conditions, phosphorus concentrations that are known to produce nuisance algal blooms, and current water quality data, the assessors were able to rank phosphorus, chlorophyll-a, and Secchi disk transparency values for each lake class into categories ranging from excellent to poor.